krishaamer/green-filter-research/research/literature/design.md

 -   https://www.sulapac.com/

 -   Ada et al. (2023) notes rapid growth of the packaging industry which generates large amounts of waste.

+## What is Interaction Design? {#what-is-interaction-design}

+-   Kolko & Connors (2010); IxDF (n.d.) believes interaction design is still an emerging (and changing) field and there are many definitions.
+I prefer the simplest version: interaction design is about creating a conversation between the product and the user.
+-   Weinschenk (2011) says “People expect most online interactions to follow the same social rules as person-to-person interactions.
+It’s a shortcut that your brain uses to quickly evaluate trustworthiness.”
+-   Richard Yang (2021) and Justin Baker (2018) say some of the tools used by interaction designers include
+-   Red Route Analysis

 ## Quantified Self {#quantified-self}